Chapter 2: resources and transfers

 1.3.
 Mapping memory

 We use mapping to exchange data between the CPU and the GPU.
-Remember that HOST_VISIBLE memories can written to directly from the CPU (the connection to the GPU is handled implicitly). vkMapMemory creates a mapping, returning a (classical CPU) pointer through its ppData argument for a certain slice of a memory.
-The CPU can then write to this memory and the changes can be observed from the GPU. vkUnmapMemory undoes this mapping.
+Remember that HOST_VISIBLE memories can be written to directly from the CPU (the connection to the GPU is handled implicitly). vkMapMemory creates a mapping, returning a (classical CPU) pointer through its ppData argument for a certain slice of a memory.
+The CPU can then write to this memory and the changes are reflected to the bound GPU memory. vkUnmapMemory undoes this mapping.

 2. Resources